phadjido/CubismZ/README.md

    ```
    ./test_sz.sh [<n processors> [<error threshold>]]
    ```
-   Parameter in square brackets are optional. `<n processors>` sets the number of MPI processes.
+   Parameters in square brackets are optional. `<n processors>` sets the number of MPI processes.
 Defaults to 1 if not specified.
 The `<error threshold>` parameter is specific to the SZ compressor.
-The default is 0.01.
 The SZ compressor can be further configured using the provided `CubismZ/Tests/Test1/sz.config` file.